 Blueprint Interiors commissioned us to help with an exciting project to update the interior walls and wayfinding within Ashby School.
 As part of the project, we were invited to print and install a number of external signs and finger posts to effectively direct visitors and students.

 Interior graphics can be used in such a large variety of ways to really bring out school ethos and reach out to motivate both staff and students

 The science stairwell was covered in a spectacular image of the solar system to bring to life the planets and their orbital journeys.
-Just walking up and down the stairs, the impact was incredible, ceiling high images really make a big difference, opening out areas and adding an educational element.
+Just walking up and down the stairs, the impact was incredible, ceiling-high images have really made a big difference, opening out areas and adding an educational element.

-Overall, it was a great proposal to be involved with and thoroughly enjoyed woking with all parties to develop print and install this incredible project.
+Overall, it was a great proposal to be involved with and we thoroughly enjoyed working with all parties to develop, print and install this incredible project.